 Paragraph (a): Clarification of Objective Standard

 In 2002, the ABA modified paragraph (a) of the corresponding Model Rule to require that a lawyer’s assessment of the likelihood that a statement will be disseminated by means of public communication be judged from the perspective of a reasonable “lawyer” rather than a reasonable “person.”
 Whether a statement about legal proceedings will be publicly disseminated is an issue that may be viewed differently by lawyers and nonlawyers.
-The ABA believed that lawyers should only be subject to professional discipline when their judgments are unreasonably inconsistent with those of their professional peers.
+The ABA believed that lawyer should only be subject to professional discipline when the lawyer’s judgment is unreasonably inconsistent with those of the lawyer’s professional peers.
 See ABA Ethics 2000 Commission Revision Notes to Model Rule 3.6 (2002).